sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 -   I did not include an "it renders fallback image on img src error" in my `ProductCard.test.tsx` file. `NextJS` uses (I think) base64 strings as image paths and I have no idea how to match them, nor I think I should had.

 I extracted the new component into its own directory under the project widh `components` directory, with the assumption that it is general enough to be considered as the one to use everywhere.

+So as I said earlier: Now I need to style the desktop version of the product cards, maybe add a jumbotron of such sorts above them and I am ready to move to the product details page.